-When you’re shopping for weighted blankets, they may all start to look the same.
-They typically all feature gridded stitching and are usually made with a heavy fill.
-What sets them apart?
+When shopping for weighted blankets, people may notice that they all start to look the same.
+They typically all feature gridded stitching and are usually made with a heavy fill, but what sets them apart?

 To differentiate the many weighted blankets I have reviewed, I look for the little design details as well as the extra features.
 So, just at first glance, I was very excited by what I saw with the Honeybird Weighted Blanket.
 It comes in a throw-size (51″ x 75″) and boasts very small gridding for better weight distribution.
 And, of course, there’s the cover, but I’ll get to that later!

 This review will go over the construction of the weighted blanket, give my personal experience, and provide some key takeaways for people interested in this innovative product.

 The Honeybird is a high-quality weighted blanket with great weight distribution.
 Click the button for the best deal on the Honeybird.